Uakaris/Real-Project-2/README.md

 Once a new entry is entered into the system, users can view the entry in their vault.

 Users are able to choose from a list of specific exercises.
-These include,
+The exercises are mostly crossfit orientated They include:

 * back squat
 * barbell back rack reverse lunge